aleon1220/kiwiki/devops-tools/terraform/readme.md

 terraform apply -lock=true
 ```

-# Do not reconcile state file with real-world resources(helpful with large complex deployments for saving deployment time)
+#### Do not reconcile state file with real-world resources(helpful with large complex deployments for saving deployment time)
 ``` bash
 terraform apply refresh=false
 ```

-#number of simultaneous resource operations
+#### Number of simultaneous resource operations
 ``` bash
 terraform apply --parallelism=5
 ```

-#reconcile the state in Terraform state file with real-world resources
+#### Reconcile the state in Terraform state file with real-world resources
 ``` bash
 terraform refresh
 ```

-#get information about providers used in current configuration
+#### Get information about providers used in current configuration
 ``` bash
 terraform providers
 ```